 In the end, when patients have a better experience with kind, empathetic professionals who know how to communicate, they have an easier road to health and healing.
 “I wish people understood that patient experience is part of delivering quality, compassionate care and not in addition to it.”
 Kasti says.
 “Patient experience should not be an either/or choice.”

 For this reason, the healthcare industry is always looking for professionals who keep patient's needs close to heart.
 If you have a passion for driving large-scale improvements to patient experience while keeping an eye on the bottom line, you may be a great fit for a leadership position in healthcare administration.
 Good intentions and a strong handle on healthcare operations are a nice start, but you may want to beef up your educational background before you begin applying for leadership roles.
-Visit Rasmussen College's Healthcare Administration Master's degree page to learn more about how this program will help prepare you to lead.
+Visit Rasmussen University's Healthcare Administration Master's degree page to learn more about how this program will help prepare you to lead.